davidisnotnull/davidisnotnull/README.md

 It's always nice to have some things to start a conversation with

-### Voluntary work

-I've been the Digital Director of a charity called the Amita Buddha Centre since August 2020, and work closely with them on all aspects of their product strategy.
-That ranges from building and maintaining their website at https://amitabuddhacentre.org.uk (built in Umbraco 8, go take a look), handling their CRM requirements using HubSpot, and looking at how we can most effectively use the digital space to communicate the charity's message.

-### Fun facts

 * I'm a Lord of the Principality of Sealand
 * I'm a qualified therapist and life coach, so happy to talk about any personal problems you're going through.
 But I will invoice you afterwards.
 * I run a wellbeing and mentoring organisation called [Fruitful Success](https://fruitfulsuccess.com).